aldarisbm/aoc2021/README.md

-You need a `cookie.txt` file with your session cookie for Advent of code, should look like:
+You need a `cookie.txt` file with your session cookie for AOC, should look like:

 `session=lotsofnumbers343skssio3`